harshitasherla9/Disaster-Risk-And-Redressal-Management/README.md

 # **Disaster Risk and Redressal Management System (DRRMS)**

+This project was developed as part of the course Database Management Systems in the Bachelor of Engineering in Information Technology in 2022.
+It was a collaborative effort by a team of two members, aiming to develop a browser-based disaster management system that allows users to report disaster-related incidents and enables authorities to take timely action.

 ## **Overview**
 The **Disaster Risk and Redressal Management System (DRRMS)** is a browser-based application designed to mitigate disaster risks and facilitate emergency response.
 The system enables users to report disaster-related incidents by registering complaints and provides administrators with tools to assign response teams effectively.
 The goal is to improve communication between affected individuals and authorities, ensuring timely intervention.